uport-project/veramo-website/docs/guides/react_native.md

 ## Verifiable Credentials

-So now we have the ability to create identifers, store them in a database and query form them.
-Next we will use an identifer to create some Verifiable Credentials, save them to the database and query for them.
+So now we have the ability to create identifers, store them in a database and query for them.
+Next we will use an identifer to create some Verifiable Credentials, save them to the database and query for them too.